 This week’s #BeConnected Explore Our Campus looks at the history of the Pathfoot Building, home to the Art Collection and the first building on the left as you enter campus.

 The University of Stirling was built on 330 acres of land within the grounds of Airthrey Estate, beneath the Ochil Hills two miles from Stirling itself and close to the Bridge of Allan.
 The campus was the first new university to be built in Scotland for almost 400 years.
 This followed the Robbins Report (1963), drawn up by Lord Robbins, who recommended an expansion of universities across the UK, and became the University’s first Chancellor in 1968.

-Stirling was selected from a shortlist that included Falkirk and Perth, with the Pathfoot Building being built in the first phase of a thoroughly modern development.
+The Stirling site was selected in 1965 from a shortlist that included Falkirk and Perth.
+Pathfoot was built in the first phase of a thoroughly modern development.
 Constructed in 1967, it was the first building to be completed on the new campus and is now a listed building.
 With its wide-open spaces giving a countrified feel, the landscape surrounding the University already provided a natural canvas.
 Though Lord Robbins recalled he had reservations when he visited the campus during the initial building stages.